AblatedSprocket/emacs/README.md

 Emacs has a lot of dependencies: ```sudo apt install libgtk-3-dev libwebkit2gtk-4.0-dev libpng-dev libgif-dev libotf-dev libxml2-dev libxpm-dev libjpeg-dev libtiff-dev libgnutls28-dev libncurses5-dev```.
 You will want to run a configuration script, but first execute ```./autogen.sh``` from within the Emacs directory to create the configuration script.
 Then run ```sudo ./configure --with-xwidgets``` to configure everything and provide information on missing dependencies.
 Follow this up with ```sudo make && sudo make install``` and Emacs should install.

 ### Emacs 27
 The process used here to install Emacs 27 is slightly different.
 Again, download the [source code](http://git.savannah.gnu.org/cgit/emacs.git).
 That said, the install packages might need revising on a new installation.
 Here goes.
-First install the dependencies: ```sudo apt install libgtk-3-dev libwebkit2gtk-4.0-dev libpng-dev libgif-dev libotf-dev libxml2-dev libxpm-dev libjpeg-dev libtiff-dev libgnutls28-dev libncurses5-dev texinfo```.
+First install the dependencies: ```sudo apt install libgtk-3-dev libwebkit2gtk-4.0-dev libpng-dev libgif-dev libotf-dev libxml2-dev libxpm-dev libjpeg-dev libtiff-dev libgnutls28-dev libncurses5-dev texinfo auctex```.
+Most of the dependencies I can remember my motivation for installing: ```libgtk-3-dev```, and ```libwebkit2gtk-4.o-dev``` are for xwidget support that I wanted for viewing email in a web browser.
+It doesn't work particularly well, but xwidget support might also be useful for previewing LaTeX documents.
+I think libncurses5-dev is also for xwebkit support.
+Everything referencing a file extension just provides support for Emacs GUI to render that file type.
 Run ```./autogen.sh``` to create the configuration script, then run that using ```sudo ./configure --with-json --with-modules --with-xwidgets --without-pop``` to use the new native JSON parsing and better terminal support with vterm.
 According to the documentation, --with-json should not be necessary, but I added it for good measure.
 Once complete, run ```sudo make && sudo make install``` to get everything installed.

 ### Emacs Setup
 On first install, uncomment these lines in the ```init.el``` file: